knime/knime-gateway/README.md

 * an actual implementation of the gateway services that forward the service calls to a specific rest-endpoint at the KNIME-server (extends the 'ServiceFactory'-extension point of _org.knime.gateway.local_)
 * the service calls are translated into [json-rpc 2.0](http://www.jsonrpc.org/) requests and responses in order to be transfered
 * the service implementations are auto-generated

+### _com.knime.gateway.rest.local_:
+* an implementation of the gateway services that forward the service calls to rest-endpoints at the KNIME-server (extends the 'ServiceFactory'-extension point of _org.knime.gateway.local_)

 ### _com.knime.gateway.remote_:
 * to be shipped with a KNIME executor on the server-side